Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 ## About Alpha Stochastic Research

-**Alpha Stochastic Research (ASR)** is an independent quantitative finance research laboratory dedicated to rigorous, transparent and reproducible research.
+**Alpha Stochastic Research (ASR)** is an independent quantitative finance research laboratory dedicated to rigorous, transparent, and reproducible research.

 ASR works at the intersection of: